Introduction

 - Cost-effectiveness: By lowering the number of separate ECUs, domain controllers contribute to lower production, wiring, and system integration expenses.

-Scalability: Due to its capacity to adapt to changing software requirements, domain controllers facilitate the addition of new features and upgrades. - Enhanced Security: As cars become more interconnected, safeguarding data and managing cyber security threats becomes more crucial.
-This is made possible by fewer, centralized computing nodes.
+- Scalability: Due to their capacity to adapt to changing software requirements, domain controllers facilitate the addition of new features and upgrades.

 Challenges and Considerations